UPPMAX/R-python-julia-matlab-HPC/reflections/20240312_richel/README.md

 I agree that the Zoom setup could be improved, next to the technical problems.

+I think the evaluation questions are mostly useless for me, as judged by me thinking about them.

+My dream evaluation would be:

+- What should we keep doing?
+- Which teacher(s) scheduled enough time for exercises?
+- What should we improve?
+- Other comments?

 ### Course-wide interpretation

 I think the general course advice would be: talk/demonstrate less, do more exercises instead.